physicsLoveJava/dir-tree/README.md

   <img src='https://codeclimate.com/github/physicsLoveJava/dir-tree/badges/gpa.svg' alt='Code Climate'>
 </a>

-**dir-tree** is a simple directory tree scanner for node, which supports directory level update, filters, display tree structure and so on.
+**dir-tree-scanner** is a simple directory tree scanner for node, which supports directory level update, filters, display tree structure and so on.

 # Install